afetit/fetal-mri-segmentation/README.md

 **(c) Using the tissue segmentation network (TSN):**

-Once you have generated brain masks for each of the scans you wish to segment, you can now apply the pre-trained TSN model on your files, while indicating that the generated brain masks need to be used for defining regions-of-interest.
+Once you have generated brain masks for each of the scans you wish to segment, you can now apply the pre-trained TSN model on the scans, while indicating that the generated brain masks need to be used for defining regions-of-interest.

 Similar to the previous step, you will need:
 - The TSN model configuration file (tsn_model_config.cfg).